-The first phase of works to install the ducting for lighting and communications is now nearing completion.
+The first phase of works to install the ducting for lighting and communications is now complete, and the pavement widening works nearing completion.

-Delivery of phase two works have been re-sequenced to better programme the works with the Christmas break, and to accommodate some unforeseen ground conditions on site.
+Delivery of the phase two works were re-sequenced to better programme the works with the Christmas break, and accommodate some unforeseen ground conditions on site.